The Staffordshire Bull Terrier

 A complete breed guide

 Don't be fooled by their tough exteriors, these muscly little livewires are more likely to lick you all over than do you any harm.
-The humble Staffordshire Bull Terrier is one of Australia's favourite dog breeds, and as the owner of two Staffies myself I may be more than a little bit biased when I say this is for good reason!
+The humble Staffordshire Bull Terrier (or Staffy) is one of Australia's favourite dog breeds, and as the owner of two Staffies myself I may be more than a little bit biased when I say this is for good reason!

 Top toy recommendations for Staffies